dwyl/learn-elixir/code-reuse-hexpm.md

 e.g:
 "**_inspirational quotes database json free_**"

-Again there are _many_ results so we need do some sifting ...
+Again there are _many_ results so we need to do some sifting ...

 - https://github.com/public-apis/public-apis
 - https://opendata.stackexchange.com/questions/3488/large-list-of-quotes